dk1242/dk1242.github.io/_posts/2025-05-27-Rendering-1M-spheres-4 Frustum Culling and LOD.md

 	}
 }
 ```
 Now try to increase the `numInstances` value and check the screen refresh rate.
-For me till 200k, it gave me ~60fps.
+For me till 200k, I got approximately 60 fps.

 ### Instance VBOs restructuring
-There is one more simple optimization we can do that instead of creating Instance VBO with every draw call, we can create it once with *initializeInstanceVBOs()*, which we will call just before entering the rendring loop.
-Then update these instance VBOs in each draw call.
+There is one more simple optimization we can do where instead of creating an Instance VBO with each draw call, we can create it once using *initializeInstanceVBOs()*, which we will call just before entering the rendring loop and then just update these Instance VBOs during each draw call.
 ```cpp
 // In Mesh.h
 InstanceVBO *highPosVBO, *medPosVBO...;